mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

 > This section is dedicated to explaining the User Interface of the Widget

 ## Welcome
-> The Welcome tab gives an intoduction to the chrome extension for quick information as to how the extension works
+> The Welcome tab gives an introduction to the chrome extension for quick information as to how the extension works
 * About:
   * This section is dedicated to the reasons why this extension exists and a little about it.
 It also (as of V0.1.3) will have a link back to this GitHub Project
 * How it works:
-  * This section is dedicated to the simple expliantion of the extension's functionality and also has a URL parser to add entries to the Groups table or Blacklist
+  * This section is dedicated to the simple explanation of the extension's functionality and also has a URL parser to add entries to the Groups table or Blacklist

 ## Groups
 > This section is for the Groups tab on the Chrome extension